-All of bank's investment in its own common shares, held directly or indirectly will be deducted from CET1.
+All of a bank's investment in its own common shares, held directly or indirectly will be deducted from CET1 to avoid the double counting of a bank's own capital.
 The treatment described will apply irrespective of the location of the exposure in the banking book or the trading book.
 Moreover, banks should look through holdings of index/ mutual fund securities to deduct exposures to own shares.
 Following the same approach, bank must deduct any investment in their own additional tier 1 or tier 2 instruments.

-2.4.9 Investments in the Capital of Banking, Financial and Insurance Entities:
+2.4.9 Investments in the Capital of Banking, Financial and Insurance Entities